fe-data/fe-docs/docs/advanced/performance.rst

 REST API server
 ---------------
-Another possibility is to use WordPress only as a REST API server and thus not for frontend use.
+Another option is to run WordPress only as a REST‑API server, without using it for any front‑end rendering.
-For example, use `Cloudflare Pages <https://pages.cloudflare.com/>`_ as the frontend web server and call the `ordering API <api-ordering.html>`_ on the server to order etickets.
+For example, you can use `Cloudflare Pages <https://pages.cloudflare.com/>`_ as the front-end web server and call the `ordering API <api-ordering.html>`_ on the back-end to order etickets.
-For this case enable the :guilabel:`Use ordering API` in `Miscellaneous-settings <../getting-started/settings.html#miscellaneous-settings>`_.
+Enable :guilabel:`Use ordering API` in the `Miscellaneous-settings <../getting-started/settings.html#miscellaneous-settings>`_ for this scenario.
-Also be sure to fill in the :guilabel:`Cache time orderscreen` and :guilabel:`Ordering shortcodes` fields.
+Then fill in the :guilabel:`Cache time orderscreen` and :guilabel:`Ordering shortcodes` fields.